Trafford Park Line: Route

 The Trafford Park Line begins at a junction with the Eccles Line immediately west of Pomona stop.
 The viaduct had been built with provisions in place for the line to branch off.

 After the junction at Pomona, the tram line descends and passes underneath Trafford Road Bridge and reaches Wharfside tram stop.
 It continues to run alongside the Manchester Ship Canal for about a quarter of a mile before making two sharp turns to get to Imperial War Museum tram stop.
 After the stop, it merges into the central reservation section of Trafford Wharf Road, and later makes another sharp left turn to run along Warren Bruce Road.
 There are stabling sidings along this section, but they are not regularly used.

 The line turns right again to run along Village Way and reaches Village tram stop.
 Half of the way to Parkway, the line continues to run adjacent to the road, but later merges into the central reservation again and reaches Parkway tram stop.
 After traversing through Parkway Circle, the tram line turns to get out of the road and onto a purpose-built tram bridge (the fastest section of the line), then turns right and runs adjacent to Barton Dock Road before reaching Trafford Palazzo tram stop.
 The tram line completely crosses Barton Dock Road after the stop and a short stretch brings the line to its terminus at The Trafford Centre.

-Future provision has been made to extend the line to Port Salford.
+The line may be extended to Port Salford in the future.

 Map of the Trafford Park Line route (in red), and all stops on the route.
 Stop names are as of January 2021.

 Rolling stock

-To provide rolling stock for the line and other service expansions, 27 Bombardier M5000 trams were ordered; these incorporate modifications to the existing fleet including new touch screen Vecom units for drivers.
+To provide rolling stock for the line and other service expansions, 27 Bombardier M5000 trams were ordered; these incorporate modifications to the existing fleet including new touch screen VECOM units for drivers.